 The application deadline is the first Wednesday of each month.
 Typically, the volunteer commission board meets on the fourth Wednesday of the same month to discuss those applications received and render decisions.
 A final written permit is usually in the mail within 10 to 14 business days after the meeting.

-The commission has a reconsideration process for those applicants dissatisfied with the commission’s final decision regarding their project.
-Within 30 days from that date of issuance, applicants may file a written petition for a reconsideration with the commission that includes specific reasons for the request to reconsider.
-The commission must act upon such petition within 60 days.
-Details of this process are available by contacting the commission office or by downloading a copy of Chapter 101: Regulations for the Processing of Applications for Permits, Variances, or Certificates of Compliance.
+The Commission has a reconsideration process for those applicants dissatisfied with the Commission’s final decision regarding their project.
+Within 30 days from that date of issuance, applicants may file a written petition for reconsideration with the Commission that includes specific reasons for the request to reconsider.
+The Commission must act upon such petition within 60 days.
+Details of this process are available by contacting the Commission office or by downloading a copy of Chapter 101: Regulations for the Processing of Applications for Permits, Variances, or Certificates of Compliance.

 The applicant is required to send notice of the proposed development to the following people:

 This list includes property owners across streets and water.
 The Commission provides the form that must be mailed out as part of the application.
 It is the applicant’s responsibility to obtain all names and addresses through the respective municipality, to mail out the notices appropriately, and to provide adequate documentation proving the notices have been done correctly.
 The Certificate of Mailing is a United States Post Office service that is much less expensive than certified mail.
 Your local post office can provide additional information upon request.

 The date you file the application is the date this office receives your application.
 It is not the date of the commission meeting when the commissioners will be making their decision.
 All recipients of your certificate of mailings have 14 days from the date of filing to respond.
 If this date is filled in incorrectly on the form, your application may be delayed for another month.

 No. You only pay one fee for the largest aspect of your project.
 In this case, you would only pay the fee for a residence.